kodiak-packages/ventura/README.md

 ## Documentation

-All components are documented using Docz.
-You can find examples for each component there.
+You can find exampled of all of our components in the documentation.

 [➡️ Go to full documentation](https://kodiak-packages.github.io/ventura)

+This library is documented using [Docz](https://www.docz.site/).

 ## Getting started